 The first Ask is your high commitment request.
 The second is your mid level one, and the third requires the least amount of engagement.

-- Your first Ask could be inviting them to come to a social event where they can get to know others and learn about your campaign and upcoming plans.
+- Your first Ask could be inviting them to attend a virtual or actual social event where they can get to know others and learn about your campaign and upcoming plans.